 This move (no.14 on the screen) involves standing on two boxes and holding the kettlebell between your legs and lowering the weight down almost to the floor, before driving back up to standing with your glutes.
 My bum ached for days, which means it worked.

-You panfry the chicken in chilli, paprika and lime so it has tons of flavour.
+You panfry the chicken in chili, paprika and lime so it has tons of flavor.
 The “salsa” is courgette (or zucchinis if you’re Australian), sweet corn, tomato, red onion and garlic mixed with olive oil and coriander (only if you like it).

 Week three, and I’m stepping things up a gear.
 I didn’t see the shift in weight during spring training that I would have liked.
 I know why; had I followed the meal plan, I would be in better shape.
 I’ve decided to go back to my trusted method of counting macros (essentially counting the amount of protein, carbohydrates and fats each day, based on what you need), that way I can eat anything and count it.
 With the meal plan, it’s tasty and easy to follow, but you have to be all in.
 I’m still using it as a guide and eating some meals off the plan, but I’m adding that extra layer of counting the macros too.
 It’s the only thing that has actually worked for me.